Greenfield, Hancock County, Indiana Criminal Defense Attorney Jeff Cardella, Serving Greenfield, Fortville & New Palestine, Indiana

 Federal Criminal Defense Attorney in Indiana

 Federal cases generally carry far harsher penalties as compared with State cases.
 It is not rare that a charge that would result in probation in State Court could result in over a decade of prison in Federal Court.
-If you are being charge with a Federal case it is important to take the case very seriously as many federal cases result in significant prison time.
+If you are being charged with a Federal case it is important to take the case very seriously as many federal cases result in significant prison time.
 It is also important to be mindful that Federal cases are far more time consuming for the attorney and legal representation can be very expensive.
 For more information about representation in Federal Court, click here.

 Miscellaneous Information